COVID-19 PREPAREDNESS AND RESPONSE

 Student and staff safety is a top priority at Iola-Scandinavia Schools.

-On Tuesday, March 17th Wisconsin Governor Tony Evers announced schools to be closed until further notice.
+On Thursday, April 16th Wisconsin Governor Tony Evers extended his safer-at-home order through May 26th and announced K-12 schools will remain closed for the rest of the school year.
 We will be updating this page regularly during this closure.
 Parents and guardians should watch this website and email for official announcements from the district.

 In our efforts to keep our students, staff and families informed with the latest information, please use this page as a reference for District communications regarding COVID-19 and other helpful resources.